ISISComputingGroup/lewis-ess/README.rst

 protocol.
 This includes gradual processes, side-effects and error conditions.

-The purpose of Plankton is to provide a common framework to facilitate the development of such simulators.
+The purpose of Lewis is to provide a common framework to facilitate the development of such simulators.
 The framework provides a common set of tools and abstracts away protocol adapters, which helps minimize code replication and allows the developer of a simulated device to focus on